 - 1. Have demonstrated the dedication, ability, rigor, and discipline to work productively in an independent mode, - 2.
 Have demonstrated the promise to manage a complex project, - 3.
-Have demonstrated a capability for excellent work in architecture studio courses supported by the submission of a design portfolio, - 4.
+Have demonstrated a capability for excellent work in architecture studio courses. - 4.
 Have a clear focus that they wish to pursue that can be translated into a design project and that cannot be satisfied through regular studio options, and - 5.
 Have maintained a 3.0 cumulative grade point average.